-

 Syllabus

 1. The Idea of Asian Space (Central, South, Southeast and Far East).
 2. The strategic importance of Central Asia.
 3. The geostrategic importance of South Asia.
 4. The geostrategic importance of Southeast Asia.
-5. the geostrategic importance of East Asia.
+5. The geostrategic importance of East Asia.
 6. Historical relations between Portugal and the Asia-Pacific region.
 7. The importance of Asia for the EU economy.
 8. The impact and strategy of Asia in Africa.
 9. The influence of Asia on UN Security Council decisions.
 10. The rise of Asia and the reopening of the Silk Road.
-11. Asian economic integration and Chinese prominence.
-12. The role of the 'closed Asian' countries, i.e. Myanmar and North Korea.
+11. Asian economic integration and Chinese protagonism.
+12. The role of the “closed Asian” countries, i.e. Myanmar and North Korea.
 13. What is the role of democracy in Asia?
 14. Discussion of Papers and Oral Presentations.

 -